TakoiHirokazu/Kaggle-Parkinsons-Freezing-of-Gait-Prediction/README.md

 ## Step1: Prepare pseudo label dataset from unlabelled data

-step1-1. exp222-defog-new-full-train-11epoch.ipynb
+- Step1-1. exp222-defog-new-full-train-11epoch.ipynb
-step1-2. notype-de-exp222.ipynb
+- Step1-2. notype-de-exp222.ipynb

 This is done manually.
-First, rename the output file of the script notype-de-exp222.ipynb, which is submission.csv, to notype_targets_from_exp222.csv.
-Then, move it to the directory ./mnt/input.
+First, rename the output file of the script notype-de-exp222.ipynb, which is "submission.csv", to "notype_targets_from_exp222.csv".
+Then, move it to the directory `./mnt/input`.

 ## Step2: Training with pseudo label